GauravPatil8/Real-Time-Asset-Organiser/Documentation/Default-configuration.md

 1. **Separate Assets**: This option organizes all assets into their respective folders during the extraction of a zipfile.

 2. **Predominant Asset Type**: This option extracts a Zipfile into a specific folder based on the predominant type of asset it contains.
-For instance, if the Zipfile contains a significant number of video files, it will be extracted into the video files folder.
+For example, if the Zipfile contains a significant number of video files, it will be extracted into the video files folder.
+However, if the zipfile contains even a single model file, the entire zipfile will be extracted into the model file folder.